Know Your Impact.

 From trampling on trails to human-caused wildfires, disrespectful behaviour is creating conflict between user groups and damage to the environment and communities.

-Percentage of human-caused wildfires in BC
+Percentage of human-caused wildfires in BC, down from 42% in 2023.

 Learn More